IFA President YIN Scientific Award

 Open to: Young IFA Network (YIN) members under 35 years of age on the 31 of July of the year in which the Prize is awarded.

-Prize: Euro 1.000, plus a memento, a certificate and an invitation to attend the IFA 2024 Congress in Cape Town, South Africa, exempted from the payment of the Congress registration fee, during which the Prize is awarded.
+Prize: Euro 1.000, plus a memento, a certificate and an invitation to attend the IFA 2025 Congress in Lisbon, Portugal, exempted from the payment of the Congress registration fee, during which the Prize is awarded.

 Please contact the IFA General Secretariat for further details at [email protected].